SAP-samples/teched2023-DA260/exercises/ex1/README.md

     ![ex_01_03](images/ex_01_03.png)

-4. Click on *Select Source Connection* button that launches a popup to select the source connection.
+4. Click on *Select Source Connection* button that launches a popup window to select the source connection.

     ![ex_01_04](images/ex_01_04.png)

-5. Select *S4_HANA* which is of ABAP type from the list of connections.
+5. Select *S4_HANA* which is using connection type *ABAP* from the list of available connections.
 It will update the connection and *Select Source Container* button is auto selected for next step on the bottom of the screen highlighted in blue.

     ![ex_01_05](images/ex_01_05.png)

-6. Click on “Select Source Container” button and it launches *Select Container* popup.
-Then click on *CDS – CDS Views* Container.
+6. Click on “Select Source Container” button and it launches the *Select Container* popup.
+Then click on the *CDS – CDS Views* Container.

     ![ex_01_06](images/ex_01_06.png)